chiamakauyanna/developer-portfolio/README.md

 # Chiamaka Uyanna – Developer Portfolio

-A modern, responsive portfolio website to showcase my skills, projects, and contact information.
-Built using React, TailwindCSS, and other cutting-edge technologies, this website serves as a personal branding tool for potential employers and collaborators.
+Welcome to my developer portfolio!
+This is a personal showcase of my skills, projects, and experience as a Frontend Developer.

 ## Features